honza/honza.github.com/_blog/posts/2012-12-12-gender-inclusive-language.rst

 There is always talk of gender-inclusive language when it comes to Bible translation.
 But this one seems a little too far.
 Or it doesn't feel right.

-As I have been thing of this, I came across other things we say that that are sexist in this way that don't seem to bother anyone.
+As I have been thinking about this, I came across other things we say that that are sexist in this way that don't seem to bother anyone.

 1. Watch any detective show and without fail, the perpetrator or killer will be called *he* and *him*.
 Women never kill.